nurriol2/deep-learning-diary/about.md

 I sincerely hope that by sharing my learning experience here I can inspire you to build your own projects, answer some questions you didn't know you had, and demonstrate that deep learning is a field for problem solvers-not just PhDs.

 # Myself #
 My name is Elliot.
 I recieved my BSc.
 Physics from the University of Illinois at Urbana-Champaign in 2019, where I was a biological physics researcher for 2 years.
 I'm currently a maths educator for grades K-12.
 When I'm not teaching my students, I'm teaching myself Data Science so I can take the next step in my career.
-My personal site can be found by [clicking here](https://nurriol2.github.io/).
+My personal site is available by [clicking here](https://nurriol2.github.io/).

 ___